Bug #18658

 Ubuntu backported openssl-3.0.0 for their ruby3.0 package.

-Updated by schneems (Richard Schneeman) about 1 month ago
+Updated by schneems (Richard Schneeman) over 2 years ago

 After that, I can use gem install rails or anything as usual.